 Tourists are beginning to trickle into the volcanic peninsula of Kamchatka in Russia.
 If you don't have the budget to visit just yet, let us be your guide.

 Unless you spent long nights in your college dorm room hovering over plastic armies in the board game Risk, you have probably never heard of Kamchatka.
-About the size of Italy in terms of land area, this peninsula in far eastern Russia has less people living in it than Florence — but it is attracting more and more tourists every year.
+About the size of Italy in terms of land area, this peninsula in far eastern Russia has fewer people living in it than Florence — but it is attracting more and more tourists every year.
 They come to see the region’s 160 volcanoes and the populations of brown bears, eagles, foxes, and coastal birds that thrive in this immense wilderness.

 The 800-mile-long Kamchatka Peninsula stretches down from the farthest swaths of far eastern Russia, splitting the Sea of Okhotsk from the Bering Sea and acting as a sort of geographic weigh station between Alaska and Japan.